-How to get a Zip Card – Free travel for Children in London
+How to Get A Zip Card – Want Free London Travel For Kids?

-Here’ s how to get a 5-10 Zip Card, which means children over five can travel for free in London
+Here’s how to get a child’s Zip card, which means kids over five can travel for free in London

-Want to know how children can travel for free in London?
-Easy – apply for a 5-10 Zip Oyster card.
+Want to know how kids over five can travel for free in London?
+Easy – apply for a Zip Oyster card.
 Here’s how.

-A lot of people we know didn’t!
-We do – we don’t drive, so we use public transport a lot.
-But it’s worth having a London kid’s railcard if you live in or near London, or travel in an out a lot (lots of people we know would never drive into central London, for example).
+A lot of people don’t know this!
+It’s worth having a London kid’s railcard if you live in or near London, or travel in an out a lot (lots of people we know would never drive into central London, for example).

 And as the mum of two tall girls, I can confirm that their ages will be checked in London train stations on train services in to London.
 And inevitably, children will tell the truth when asked!